rootjatin/rootjatin/README.md

 🌱 I’m currently learning Animation using blender <br>
 👯 I’m looking to collaborate on meta verse based projects <br>
 ⚡ Fun fact: i like to code malicious codes <br>
-💬 Ask me about games engines
+💬 Ask me about games engines and graphics progamming

 <!--